-Students must have a valid GPA hall pass and be ready to present it to any adult in the halls.
+Students must have a signed planner and be ready to present it to any adult in the halls.
 Students without a valid pass will receive a negative consequence.
 Using the restrooms during class time is a privilege and based on teacher discretion.